John Logan Campbell

 But the pioneer life which was quickly making Campbell wealthy did not satisfy him.
 He felt ‘banished from every thing that can be called society.’
 In November 1856 he left the colony to begin his ‘season of enjoyment’, funded by his business interests back in Auckland.
 Campbell, his much younger wife and their two daughters divided their time between resorts and spas in Italy, Switzerland, France and Britain until 1871, when they returned to New Zealand for good.

-In the late 19th century, Campbell expanded his commercial empire into timber milling and breweries, founded Auckland’s first school of art, and served on more than 40 committees, boards, trusts or directorates.
+In the late nineteenth century, Campbell expanded his commercial empire into timber milling and breweries, founded Auckland’s first school of art, and served on more than 40 committees, boards, trusts or directorates.
 No ceremonial occasion in Auckland was complete without his presence.
 In 1901, at the age of 83, Campbell was persuaded to serve as honorary mayor of Auckland to welcome the Duke and Duchess of Cornwall and of York to New Zealand.
 He took the opportunity of the heir apparent’s tour to gift 230 acres [93 ha] of One Tree Hill to New Zealand, renaming it Cornwall Park.

 Adapted by Matthew Tonks from the DNZB biography by R.C.J.
 Stone